Flores, Guatemala Guide

 Best Time to Visit

-The best time to visit Flores and Petén is during the dry season, which runs from November to April.
-During these months, you can expect sunny skies, pleasant temperatures, and less humidity.
-This makes it ideal for exploring the Mayan ruins, hiking in the jungle, and enjoying boat trips on the lake.
-The rainy season, from May to October, can bring heavy downpours and increased humidity, which may make some activities less enjoyable.
-However, the rainforest is lush and vibrant during this time, and you may find fewer crowds.
+The best time to visit Flores is during the dry season, which runs from November to April.
+The weather is generally sunny and pleasant, making it ideal for exploring the ruins of Tikal and enjoying outdoor activities on Lake Petén Itzá.
+The rainy season, from May to October, can bring heavy downpours and humidity, which may impact travel plans.

 Transportation